-I will introduce additional reading assignments (e.g., journal articles, news articles, government documents, academic papers, etc.) throughout the course.
-Typically, I will provide them via hyperlink, a PDF file, or a citation you can use to find the item electronically in the CSUF Pollak Library.
+Course Materials: I will also introduce additional reading assignments (e.g., journal articles, news articles, government documents, academic papers, etc.) throughout the course.
+Typically, I will provide them on Canvas within "Modules" via hyperlink, a PDF file, or a citation you can use to find the item electronically in the CSUF Pollak Library.
 As a student, you should not have to pay for articles.
 If you have not used the library to search, find, and download articles, I urge you to do so as soon as possible.

-Lecture Materials: PowerPoint slides, in-class handouts, etc., will be provided via Canvas after they are introduced during the lecture.
+Lecture Materials: PowerPoint slides, in-class handouts, etc., will also be provided via Canvas after they are introduced during the lecture.